noahehall/nodeproto/README.md

 - haproxy
   - until we get docker setup make sure you have **haproxy 2.4** installed
   - see *apps/gateway* for instructions
+- library build process: a 3 step process (plans to for automation later)
+  1. sync with root `$ pnpm jsync`
+  2. copy static files `$ pnpm repo:cp:configproto`
+  3. build output files to dist `$ pnpm build`
+     - if there havent been any changes, you likely only need this last step

 </details>